Sustainable Weight Loss: 12 Key Habits

 2. Success Rates of Habit-Based Weight Loss Interventions

-A study published in the International Journal of Obesity evaluated the efficacy of a simple weight loss intervention based on principles of habit formation.
-The findings suggest that habit-based interventions can be effective for weight loss and maintenance.
+A study published in the International Journal of Obesity evaluated the effectiveness of weight loss based on principles of habit formation.
+The findings suggest that habits can be effective for weight loss and maintenance.

 3. National Weight Control Registry Insights